1984 - California Angels Pitcher Mike Witt Pitched a Perfect Game Against the Texas Rangers on the Last Game of the Season

 1988 - The Soviet Union Basketball Team Beat Yugoslavia 76 - 63 to Win Gold at the Summer Olympics in Seoul

-1989 - Texas Rangers Pitcher, Nolan Ryan Recorded His 3,000th Career Strikeout, While at the Same Time Losing a Perfect Game in the 8th Inning
+1989 - Texas Rangers Pitcher Nolan Ryan Recorded His 3,000th Career Strikeout, While in the Same Game Losing a Perfect Game in the 8th Inning

 * Brian Downing Singled to Center Field